Siddharth Sagar & Subuhi Make SHOCKING Revelations; Comedian Says She Threatened To Commit Suicide!

 Siddharth Never Got Call For Nach Baliye!

 She also reveals that he didn't go to Bigg Boss as he had temper issues and he never got a call from Nach Baliye, it was she whom makers approached.
 She says, "He has asked me to quit acting because of his insecurities.
-He says that I am cashing in on h is popularity.
+He says that I am cashing in on his popularity.
 Well, kaunsi popularity?"

 ‘I Was One Who Gave Him A Better Life’